 - Submit a PDF with your combined writing entries.

-IMPORTANT NOTE: Failure to follow all submission requirements, especially file-naming protocols, may cause your entries to be disqualified.
-If you have questions, don’t be afraid to ask for clarification on Slack before the submission date.
+IMPORTANT NOTE: If you have questions, don’t be afraid to ask for clarification on Slack before the submission date.
 We want you to succeed and to enjoy participating.

 Photography – Supporting Module

-Your photographs for this module must be digital.
-All of the photographs you submit should be of wild birds, though they may be interacting with people or manmade structures.
+- All of the photographs should be of wild birds, though they may be interacting with people or manmade structures.
 For example, backyard and feeder birds are allowed.
-Photos will be judged on overall artistic merit, creativity, and technical skill as well as labeling.
-Maximum entry is six photographs.

 Royal Tern by Zealon Wight-Maier for the photography module, 2022.